Syrizein/Quantum_Chemistry/README.md

-# Quantum_Chemistry
+# Quantum Chemistry
-My explorations on quantum chemistry
+This repulsory includes my talks and codes on quantum chemistry.